 Still Eighteen is a unique and exciting alternative rock band made up of Canadian rockers: Karen, Joey and Samantha.

-This life-changing move had a profound effect on the whole family.
-“It really expanded our worldview".
+Their life-changing move to a small, coastal town in the D.R., best known for its kite-surfing (their favorite sport), had a profound effect on the whole family.
+“It really expanded our world view,” Karen recalls.
 This new perspective ignited Joey’s creative inspiration and his songwriting flourished.

 In the meantime, Karen’s many years of exposure to the music world throughout Joey’s music career -- and now it being her daughter's passion -- was the catalyst for Karen becoming a serious drummer.